dczmer/davelab/02_using-the-shell/README.md

 # Developer Productivity 02 - Using the Shell

+> NOTE: This module is still WIP and not ready for review.

 ## Overview

 By the end of this module you will be familiar with a hand-full of the most common and useful shell commands for daily tasks, how to combine them together into 'one-liners' to complete a task, and we'll see some real world examples.